maj157/MD-404/Testing.md

   - MegaBot targets A2, then A3, and announces the ship is sunk.

 #### 3. Artillery Mode (2x2 Attack)
-- **Test Objective**: Ensure MegaBot uses artillery effectively to target 2x2 blocks after sinking a ship.
+- **Test Objective**: Ensure MegaBot uses artillery once unlocked to target 2x2 blocks after sinking a ship.
 - **Test Execution**:
-  - Verified MegaBot switches to artillery attacks (e.g., targeting B2–C3).
   - Checked that hits within the 2x2 block enqueue neighboring cells for further targeting.
 - **Expected Behavior**:
   - MegaBot adds all valid neighbors of a hit to the queue and systematically processes them.

 #### 4. Torpedo Mode (Row/Column Attack)
-- **Test Objective**: Test MegaBot’s use of torpedo attacks after three ships are sunk.
+- **Test Objective**: Test MegaBot’s use of torpedo attack once after three ships are sunk.
 - **Test Execution**:
   - Verified MegaBot systematically targets entire rows or columns, starting with the least explored.
   - Checked for proper handling of misses and continuation to the next row/column.